The query transformation hint (Stmt Transform Hint) allows you to control specific query transformation operations in an SQL query.

 SELECT /*+ NO_REWRITE */ * FROM (SELECT * FROM t1);

-The NO_REWRITE hint prevents query rewriting.
-However, you can combine it with other query rewriting hints to allow specific types of query rewriting.
-For example, you can use the MERGE hint in the inner query block to specify view merging rewriting.
-Even if the outer query block has the NO_REWRITE hint, the view merging rewriting is forcibly performed.
+Although the NO_REWRITE hint is used to prohibit query rewriting, you can combine it with other query rewriting hints to allow specific types of query rewriting.
+For example, using the MERGE hint in an inner query block can specify view merging rewriting, even if the outer query block uses the NO_REWRITE hint.

--- The outer query has the NO_REWRITE hint, so automatic rewriting is not performed.
+-- The outer query uses the NO_REWRITE hint, so no automatic rewriting is performed.

 SELECT /*+ NO_REWRITE */